-Since taking over management of FCAS and DCAS in 2013, thousands of lives have been saved and adoptions have been increased by 150%!
+Since taking over management of Fulton and Dekalb County Animal Services in 2013, thousands of lives have been saved and adoptions have been increased by 300%!

-Over 15,000 homeless animals (that's more than 40 a day!) enter our shelters each year.
-Our goal is that all healthy and treatable pets leave our shelters alive and find loving homes.
+Over 16,000 homeless animals (that's more than 40 a day!) enter our shelters each year.
+Our goal is to end the euthanasia of healthy and treatable pets.
 It is a huge, continual effort to find homes for thousands of pets.
 How do we do it?
 Read more about how we’re transforming Atlanta into a no-kill community here.

-Fulton County Animal Services offers public rabies vaccinations every Tuesday afternoon.
-Please visit the shelter between the hours of 2:00pm - 4:00pm on any Tuesday (except for major holidays) and we will administor your pet's rabies vaccination.
+Fulton County Animal Services offers public rabies vaccinations for $30 every Tuesday afternoon.
+Please visit the shelter between the hours of 2:00pm - 4:00pm on any Tuesday (except for major holidays) and we will administer your pet's rabies vaccination.